 What to do if you are accused of drug possession

 Drug offences are taken extremely seriously under UK law.
-The sentences for drug possession and drug supply in the UK are intended to act as a deterrent and can involve considerable prison sentences if there is a suggestion of supply of drugs, even for involvement at a minor level.
+In the UK, the sentences for possession and the supplying of drugs are intended to act as a deterrent and can involve considerable prison sentences – particularly if there is a suggestion of supply of drugs on a commercial basis, even for involvement at a minor level.

-If you are accused of drug possession or supplying drugs you should seek specialist legal advice as soon as you are able to do so.
-Our drug offence solicitors are available 24 hours per day and 365 days per year with the necessary expertise to represent you in any case relating to drugs.
+If you are accused of drug possession or supplying drugs you should seek specialist legal advice as soon as you can.
+Our drug offence solicitors are available 24 hours per day, 365 days per year with the necessary expertise to represent you in any case relating to drugs.

 For more information or to discuss an individual case with our team of specialist drug offence solicitors, please get in touch or call us on 0333 577 0522.